Wolverine971/9takes/src/blog/people/creators/Alex-Cooper.md

 ## Wrapping up

 From her adventurous spirit and love for new experiences to her ability to navigate controversies, Alex embodies the essence of Type 7 in many ways.
-Her actions, whether career milestones or personal choices, can be traced back to Enneagram 8's core motivation of freedom and happiness.
+Her actions, whether career milestones or personal choices, can be traced back to Enneagram 7's core motivation of freedom and happiness.

+If you like diving into personality, explore our <a href="/questions" >questions</a> and go deeper with the Enneagram.

 <svelte:head>